 The purchase and sale of units of investment funds discussed in this Sales Prospectus takes place on the basis of the respective applicable versions of the Sales Prospectus, the Key Information Document and the General Terms and Conditions of Investment in conjunction with the Special Terms and Conditions of Investment.
-The General Terms and Conditions of Investment and the Special Terms and Conditions of Investment are annexed to this Sales Prospectus.
+The General Terms and Conditions of Investment and the Special Terms and Conditions of Investment and the Special Terms and Conditions of Investment and the Special Terms and Conditions of Investment are annexed to this Sales Prospectus.